Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 In the TTFB test, the Flexible and Autonomous test sites are pinged every 60 seconds once from 22 North American regions, and the average TTFB score is calculated.

-While the above screenshot is tested from US-only locations, I included global TTFB below, and its scores are good to watch for sites that receive international traffic.
+While the above screenshot was tested from US-only locations, I included global TTFB below, and its scores are worth watching for sites that receive international traffic.

 In the global TTFB test, Flexible and Autonomous sites are pinged from 40 international locations to calculate the overall global TTFB.